PRISM: Photonics-Informed Inverse Lithography for Manufacturable Inverse-Designed Photonic Integrated Circuits: Proposed Framework

 \uline{For the DUV fabrication setting}, we emulate the photolithography step using the sum of coherence system (SOCS) representation of the Hopkins imaging model, a standard abstraction in computational lithography that is both physically grounded and computationally efficient.
-Specifically, we use \textit{Torchlitho}~\cite{chen2024open}, an open-source lithography framework, to compute the transmission cross-coefficient (TCC) kernel given the illumination source $J$ (wavelength $193.368~\mathrm{nm}$, numerical aperture (NA) set to $1.35$) and the projector system transfer function $H$.
+Specifically, we construct the DUV lithography model using \textit{Torchlitho}~\cite{chen2024open}, an open-source framework for computing the transmission cross-coefficient (TCC) kernel from the illumination source $J$ and the projector system transfer function $H$.
+The model parameters, including the wavelength, numerical aperture (NA), and related process parameters, are calibrated based on preliminary SEM data collected from our previous AIM Photonics MPW SiPho chip tape-out fabricated with 193-nm DUV lithography.
+The calibrated Hopkins-based model fits the annotated SEM labels reasonably well, with acceptable residual errors, suggesting that it captures the dominant lithography-induced distortions observed in real foundry data to some extent.
 Using the decomposed SOCS kernels, we then evaluate the aerial image intensity via Eq.~\eqref{eq:SOCS}.
 We obtain the developed resist pattern by thresholding the aerial image, followed by a parametrized pattern-transfer surrogate that emulates common non-ideal fabrication effects, including shot-to-shot dose variation, stochastic resist/etch defects, resolution-limited line bridging, and curvature-dependent etching threshold variation.
 Concretely, we apply a set of morphological and geometric operators that form a minimal “distortion basis.”
 We remove small isolated resist islands, discarding foreground components whose area is below a preset limit.
 It models stochastic resist residues and defect-like speckles that would not reliably transfer through etching.
 We then apply the morphological \emph{closing} operation to seal narrow gaps and form unintended connections, mimicking \emph{bridging} phenomena caused by insufficient resolution, resist scumming, or etch microloading.
 Next, we apply the morphological \emph{opening} operation to eliminate tiny protrusions and thin connections, which approximates the breakage of fragile features and the removal of narrow resist necks during pattern transfer.
 Finally, we model systematic curvature-dependent bias (e.g., corner rounding and over-/under-etch) by computing a signed distance field and offsetting the effective etch front by a curvature-dependent shift, so highly curved boundaries experience stronger local bias than near-straight segments.

 \uline{For the EBL fabrication setting}, the exposure step is modeled by an energy deposition map produced by electron forward scattering in the resist and long-range backscattering from the substrate.
 The Monte-Carlo scattering results can be summarized by a parametric point spread function (PSF).
 Specifically, we use the \emph{three-Gaussian plus exponential} (\textit{3G+exp}) model~\cite{liu2021hnu}: